Please open with me in your Bibles to God’s final written communication to humanity.

 Tens of thousands were crowding to hear Him.
 What does Jesus say to the largest group He ever got to address?
 Repent.

-Please listen to Christ’s voice, the written Word of God, which we have and hold in our hands today:
+Please stand as we listen to Christ’s voice, the written Word of God, which we have and hold in our hands this morning:

 Luke 13:1-5 (NKJV) There were present at that season some who told Him about the Galileans whose blood Pilate had mingled with their sacrifices.
 2 And Jesus answered and said to them, “Do you suppose that these Galileans were worse sinners than all other Galileans, because they suffered such things?
 3 I tell you, no; but unless you repent you will all likewise perish.
 4 Or those eighteen on whom the tower in Siloam fell and killed them, do you think that they were worse sinners than all other men who dwelt in Jerusalem?
 5 I tell you, no; but unless you repent you will all likewise perish.”